openstack/openstack-manuals/doc/arch-design/source/design-storage/design-storage-arch.rst

 Redundancy
 ----------

-When making swift more redundant, one approach is to add additonal proxy servers and load balancing.
+When making swift more redundant, one approach is to add additional proxy servers and load balancing.
 HAProxy is one method of providing load balancing and high availability and is often combined with keepalived or pacemaker to ensure the HAProxy service maintains a stable VIP.